 Beginning in 2017, all EITC (and additional Child Tax Credit) returns will not be issued by the IRS until February 15th.
 This means if you file early, you should not expect to receive the refund in your bank account (or a check in the mail) until the end of the month.

 There is both a federal EITC and a state EITC, so be sure to claim both!
-The Michigan EITC credit is equal to 6 percent of your federal credit for Tax Year 2016.
+The Michigan EITC credit is equal to 6 percent of your federal credit.
 To better understand how the EITC impacts Michigan communities, click here.

 Income Requirement for the EITC:*

 $48,340 ($53,930 married filing jointly) with three or more qualifying children

 $45,007 ($50,597 married filing jointly) with two qualifying children

 $39,617 ($45,207 married filing jointly) with one qualifying child